mitchellh/zig-js/README.md

 The 32-bit ID is just an index into an array on the JS side.
 A simple scheme is used to reuse IDs after they're dereferenced.

+## Performance

+Usage of this package causes the WASM/JS boundary to be crossed a LOT and this is generally not very fast and not an optimal way to use wasm.
+The optimal way to use WASM is more like a GPU: have the host (or wasm module) preload a bunch of work into a byte buffer and send it over in one single call.
+However, this approach is pretty painful.
+This packge makes interfacing with JS very, very easy.
+Consider the tradeoffs and choose what is best for you.